 After the referee gives the start signal, the robot walks as fast as possible across the half of the field towards the opposite touch line, makes a U-turn there and walks back.
 The opposite touch line must be touched or crossed by each of the robots feet.
+Robot handlers are not allowed to enter the field, unless the referee asks them to remove a robot.
 If the robot touches the start line before the referee gave the start signal, the start is invalid.
 This robot receives a warning and the start is retaken.
 The warnings of a team accumulate within a footrace.
 Every third warning results in an unsuccessful attempt of a run.